Mack Brown: Tulane

-North Carolina
+North Carolina (first stint)

 In 1988, Brown was named the head coach at North Carolina.
 Brown's first two teams finished with identical 1–10 records, the worst two seasons that the Tar Heels have suffered on the field in modern times.
 However, the next two years saw a relatively quick return to respectability.
 In 1990, the Tar Heels finished 6–4–1.
 By comparison, the Tar Heels had won only seven games in the previous three years.
 Included in the 1990 total was a tie of Georgia Tech that proved to be the Yellow Jackets' only non-win that season en route to a share of the national championship.
 In 1991, the Tar Heels finished 7–4, narrowly missing a bowl bid.

 Everything finally came together for the Tar Heels in 1992.
 They finished 8–3 in the regular season and second in the Atlantic Coast Conference, and with a victory over Mississippi State in the Peach Bowl, they finished the season at 9–3.
 The Peach Bowl was the program's first bowl appearance since 1986 and their first bowl win since 1982.
 They also notched their first appearance in a final Top 25 poll since 1982.